udurairaj/supplyframe/README.md

 # Movie Madness!

 Movie Madness is a local web app that displays movie information pulled from The Movie DB API.
 The homepage displays movies in theaters and a search bar which can be used to search and display movies.
+Hovering over movies reveals their rating, the number of voters contributing to the rating, and a brief summary of the movie.
 The web app is built with Express with EJS, Bootstrap, vanilla JS, GitHub, and Nightwatch for basic testing.

 ## Installation